...

 A lot of funky esters on this one.
 Probably a real back to early Jamaican imports to the US.
 A fun cocktail recipe.
 Try a .5 oz in a fogcutter

-"Drink Spirits reviews Blackwell Black Gold Special Reserve rum"
+Name: Black Gold Special Reserve